Apr 29, 2016|

 Are you dreaming about visiting the wildlife wonders of Brazil?
 Follow our Mato Grosso Travel Guide for the best wildlife adventure.

 When talking about Brazil, people typically imagine beautiful beaches and Carnival, but there’s so much more to Brazil.
-If you want to see cascading waterfalls, crystal clear waters with rainbow-colored fish and extreme wildlife biodiversity, the Mato Grosso state is the place for you.
-The Mato Grosso jungle is an expansive plain teaming with wildlife in the very heart of South America.
+If you want to see cascading waterfalls, crystal clear waters with rainbow-colored fish, and extreme wildlife biodiversity, the Mato Grosso state is the place for you.
+The Mato Grosso jungle is an expansive plain teeming with wildlife in the very heart of South America.
 With the capital, Cuiabá, situated at the intersection to three of the richest ecosystems in the world: the Amazon Rainforest, the Cerrado, and the Pantanal, you can seamlessly combine these three destinations into one customized Brazilian journey.

 Getting to the Mato Grosso Jungle

 Where is Mato Grosso plateau located?
 Almost all the Brazilian airports offer daily flights to Cuiabá, specifically in Rio de Janeiro and São Paulo.
 Flights from Rio and São Paulo are about 1.5-hours making these cities the perfect starting points for your Brazilian trip of a lifetime.